-The second step of the federal-aid funding process occurs when revenues that have been authorized by legislation, and either apportioned or allocated to individual states, are obligated for a specific purpose.
+The second step of the federal-aid funding process occurs when revenues that have been authorized by legislation and either apportioned or allocated to individual states, are obligated for a specific purpose.
 As noted in the previous section, Congress uses annual appropriations acts to control actual annual obligation of funds in the HTF.
-Appropriations acts limit the amount of federal money that actually will be obligated and thus ultimately spent, and these annual amounts typically are less than the authorized amount.
+Appropriations acts limit the amount of federal money that actually will be obligated and thus ultimately spent and these annual amounts may be less than the authorized amount.
 This ceiling on the amount of contract authority that states may use is called the "annual obligation limit."

-Obligation is the commitment of the federal government to pay, through reimbursement to a state, the federal government's share of an approved project's eligible costs, which may, under certain circumstances, include debt service on obligations issued to finance a project.
+Obligation is the commitment of the federal government to pay, through reimbursement to a state, the federal government's share of an approved project's eligible costs, which may include debt service on obligations issued to finance a project.
 This process is important to the states because it allows states to award contracts with assurance that the federal government will reimburse its share of incurred costs.
 From the federal perspective, obligations made are the outlays the federal government has committed to make from the HTF in the future.
 Once an obligation is made, the federal government reimburses the states when bills or payments become due.

 Once Congress establishes an overall obligation limitation, the FHWA distributes OA to states proportionately based on each state's share of apportioned and allocated revenues.
 The actual ratio of OA to apportionments and allocations may vary from state to state because some federal-aid programs are exempt from the obligation limitation.
 Once each state's OA is set, states then submit requests to the FHWA to obligate revenues representing the federal share of specific projects throughout the years.
 (A further description of this process is included in Step 3.)
-As a state obligates revenues, its balance of OA is commensurately reduced, although additional OA may be received (e.g., via redistribution from other states).
+As a state obligates revenues, its balance of OA is commensurately reduced, although additional OA may be received (from reallocations from other states).

-A state's OA (unlike its apportionments and allocations of authorized funding) must be used before the end of the FFY for which it is made available; if not, it will be distributed to other states.
+A state's OA (unlike its apportionments and allocations of authorized funding) must be used before the end of the FFY for which it is made available.
+If the state's OA is not so used, it will be distributed to other states.
 The FHWA closely monitors each state's plans for use of OA.
 In mid-summer, the FHWA collects any OA from states that do not plan to obligate all of their available OA before the end of the FFY, and redistributes it to other states that can obligate the revenues.
 This reallocation of OA is known as the August redistribution.
+During each FFY in which funding has been provided to the Commonwealth pursuant to ISTEA, TEA-21, SAFETEA-LU and MAP-21, the Commonwealth has not failed to commit its entire OA for such FFY.